rob-k/rob-k.github.io/readme.md

 ### What should I do if I need a data type that is not covered by an existing implementation?

-You can combine existing implementations by using one or more `CRDTMapCRDT`s while using the same keys.
+You can combine existing implementations by using one or more `CRDTMapCRDT<K,V>`s (K can by any Object while V must be a CRDT), using the same keys.

 You can also write your own CRDT implementation by implementing the `SimpleCRDT` interface and adding your instance(s) with `handleSimpleCRDTs(simpleCrdts)`.
 Make sure to provide a proper `merge(other)` implementation.